jared-neumann/PhonoLex/README.rst

 Vowel Chart
 ___________

 It may be useful to see how the vowels were plotted on the height/depth continuum.
-A fuller reference will be provided for all phoneme features, but for the time being refer to the following graph.
+A fuller reference will be provided for all phoneme features, but for the time being refer to the following graph (which does not include diphthongs, as these are traditionally plotted in a differnt manner indicating *flow* from one articulation to another).

 .. image:: src/phonolex/info/vowels.png
    :align: center